 Yes, my love?
 (Sigh)

 My Father says we can’t see each other anymore.

 He says nothing good will come of it.

-It’s now Government policy that oil will be outlawed from estates by 2030.
+It’s now Government’s policy to phase out the installation of high carbon forms of fossil fuel heating in new and existing businesses off the gas grid during the 2020s.
 Might seem a long way off, but it’s already relevant if you’re on oil and need to replace a boiler.
 Just consider the intended lifespan of that new boiler in the context of 2030…

 Transferring to renewable heat usually saves a lot of money.
 Annual returns on investment can be as high as 20%, thanks to savings on the fuel costs and generous Government subsidies.
 The subsidies are index-linked to the CPI and last for 20 years.
 However, the heat subsidy scheme will be closing for new entrants on 1st April 2021.
 So, estates need to act soon, or risk having to switch after April 2021 without the support of the current subsidy regime.